 By putting the highest bid, the plaintiff in this case won the fishery auction.
 The rights in question were put up for sale for three years, with a 40,000 annual rent payment.
 The plaintiff requested that he be given the impression that the rent was paid for the entire three years.
 He therefore asserted that he was making the same error.
 In this instance, the error was unilateral, therefore there was no way to avoid the contract.

 For an agreement to be enforceable, free consent is essential.
 It is impossible to overestimate the importance of free consent.
 The Party's consent must be given voluntarily and freely.
 The agreement must be accepted freely, free from duress or deception.
-Free consent is important as the parties who are into a contract will discharge the promises and obligations by the contract so it is crucial for both parties to enter into a contract with free consent without any fraud, coercion or undue influence.
+Free consent is important as the parties who are into a Discharge of Contract the promises and obligations by the contract so it is crucial for both parties to enter into a contract with free consent without any fraud, coercion or undue influence.

 According to the Indian Contract Act, assent that is free from force, undue influence, fraud, misrepresentation, or error is referred to as free consent.